Note this post was written in 2015 but I updated it in September 2017 with more recent project examples and prices.

 I’ve also been invited on blog trips (and press trips) where there are no fees involved and I therefore set the expectation of what I will produce in return for the travel offered.
 (If it happens to be somewhere I really, really want to go or is somewhere I would have paid to go myself anyway.)

 Whether paid or not I always ask what is the expectation of me for participating in the trip and make sure all parties are clear about the way I work.
 I never compromise the right to publish my truth and try to work with the host to make sure I am able to explore a destination as I normally would, therefore delivering the content I know my readers want to see.
 The best projects are when I’ve worked with the likes of Tippett PR who spearheads creative collaborations between bloggers and brands that are a win-win for all parties.

 2. Instagram/Facebook Takeovers (Rate £200 – £300)

-I am sometimes hired by travel brands (such as Tourism Taiwan and Cathay Pacific) to takeover their Facebook or Instagram page for a period of time.
+I am sometimes hired by travel brands (such as Tourism Taiwan and Cathay Pacific) to takeover their Facebook page or Instagram account for a period of time.
 This is something that I’ve done both as a one off or as part of a blog trip.

 Little tip: Often when I am offered a blog trip I go back to the brand with a list of services they can pick and choose from to build up a package that is both more engaging and far reaching than just producing blog content.

 3. Co-Host A Twitter Chat (From £300)

 I’ve co-hosted Twitter chats in the past for the likes of KLM Air France and Skyscanner Australia.
 The fee will depend on how much time I am needed for and whether blog posts will also need to be written in association with the event.
 I have 22k followers on Twitter at the moment – I’m not sure if those with more followers command a higher fee?
 (Anyone want to chip in?)